 If you are starting a social media site, comply with the DMCA is an absolute must.
 There are a number of steps you must take to do so such as selecting a DMCA agent service, and they are complex.
 Read the rest of this article and then contact me to discuss compliance.

-- Do you want people coming on and spamming other members with casino offers?
+- People coming on and spamming other members with casino offers?

-- Do you want members trying to hack your member list?
+- People trying to hack your member list?

 Privacy policies are required on all social media sites these days.
 Why?
 California has passed a law requiring the policies to be created and published on any website capturing personal information from an individual living in California.
 Since it is highly likely at least one of your members will live in the state, you need to comply.

 Think COPPA is a movie director?
 No, we are talking about the Children’s Online Privacy Protection Act of 1998.
 Known as “COPPA,” the law details what steps a website must go through if it allows kids under the age of 13 on the site.
 Fines for failing to comply with the COPPA regulations are $16,000 per child, which adds up quickly.

 Determining your COPPA exposure is critical because the penalties for getting it wrong are brutal.
 Don’t believe me?
 Artist Arena paid a million dollar fine to the FTC in October 2012 for failing to comply with the law when gathering information from kids under 13 on fan sites for Justin Bieber and Selena Gomez.
 If your site has just ten kids on it under 13, you could be staring at a $160,000 fan.
 I bet that isn’t part of your business plan!